biscuitWizard/TorchEconomy/README.md

 * Extra PCU granted explicitly for ships in escrow.
 * NPC ship pads that will respawn sellable ships over time as players buy them.
 * Fully configurable through Torch's WPF UI

+### Commands
+* !econ ships sell \<gridNameOrId\> \<amount\>: Lists a player ship for sale.
+The ship will remain in player's control until the sale is completed.
+* !econ ships buy \<gridNameOrId\>: Purchases a ship for sale.
+* !econ ships info \<gridNameOrId\>: Gets information on a ship for sale.

+### Admin Commands
+* !admin markets createNPC <gridNameOrId> Shipyard: Creates a shipyard NPC station.
+It will buy components off of players and have a number of ships for sale.

+### Configuration
+Blueprint item definitions can be whitelisted on the WPF torch configuration page.
+To add new ships for sale, the blueprints need to be added and registered to the server via a mod.

 ## TorchEconomy.Storage (Incomplete)